Beginner's Guide to Straight Razor Shaving

 The Newbie Guide to Straight Razor Shaving

 Naked Armor razors are ready to use for shaving right out of the box and are the best straight razor for beginners.
 Still, it is always best and proper to prepare your beginner’s straight razor by stropping it before wielding it on your face.
-Stropping aligns the blade of the razor to let you get even results while shaving.
+Stropping aligns the razor blade, enabling you to achieve even results while shaving.

-Although it may take time for you to learn how to strop properly, it is a crucial step you need to incorporate into your shaving routine.
-Besides, there is no better time to get around to doing that than when you are about to take your first shave via a brand new straight razor.
+Although it may take time to learn how to strop properly, it is a crucial step that you need to incorporate into your shaving routine.
+Besides, there is no better time to get around to doing that than when you are about to take your first shave with a brand new straight razor.
 And since you will be stropping a lot, you will eventually get the hang of it.

-There are a lot of videos on YouTube featuring stropping tutorials.
-But, you can instead follow our How To Strop A Straight Razor guide, which technically tells you everything you need to know about stropping.
+There are numerous videos on YouTube featuring stropping tutorials.
+But, you can instead follow our How to Strop a Straight Razor guide, which technically tells you everything you need to know about stropping.

 For your first attempt at stropping, do around 40 to 60 blade strokes on the strop.
-The basic rule to stropping is to keep it in a light, fluid motion.
+The basic rule of stropping is to maintain a light, fluid motion.
 If you use too much pressure, you could cut your strop or screw up the edge of your straight razor’s blade, which you want to avoid at all costs.

-Now that you have prepped the razor, it is time to prep up your face.
+Now that you have prepared the razor, it's time to prepare your face.
 This means washing your skin with hot water, softening the facial hair, so it is easier to cut through.
 It also opens up blocked skin pores, cleaning the dirt and dead skin cells while making the skin pliant for stretching.

-There are three ways of doing it: you can wash your face with hot water, put a moist hot towel on your face for a few minutes, or take a hot shower.
+There are three ways to do it: you can wash your face with hot water, apply a moist hot towel to your face for a few minutes, or take a hot shower.
 We recommend taking a hot shower for convenience and because it adds to the sense of luxury when shaving.

 Now comes the fun part, making the lather.
 Remember how much fun it looked when granddad was making lather and applying it to his chin?
-As it so happens, it is also easy when one is using a shaving brush.
+As it happens, it is also easy when using a shaving brush.

 Just wet the shaving brush with warm water and gently shake off any excess moisture.
 You can tell it is good to go when it stops dripping.
-One of the nice things about a synthetic shaving brush like Naked Armor’s is that it is non-absorbent, so it only takes minimal soap and water to produce a fine and rich lather.
+One of the benefits of a synthetic shaving brush, such as Naked Armor’s, is that it is non-absorbent, allowing for minimal soap and water to produce a fine and rich lather.

 Let us use our Noah’s Organic Shave Soap to teach you how to create a lather: